 PEM Setting Services

 PEM fasteners are a self-clinching application that provides durable, reusable, and/or permanent threads in sheet metal assembly, P.C. board materials, and other ductile or non-ductile thin metal material.
-When pressed into the metal, the PEM fastener can set complex sheet metal parts made of a number of alloys—stainless steel, carbon steel, aluminum.
+When pressed into the metal, the PEM fastener can set complex sheet metal product parts made of a number of alloys—stainless steel, carbon steel, aluminum.
 In addition to self-clinching, PEM-setting machines can also perform surface mount, flaring, broaching, or weld technology applications where needed.

 Weld Nut Services